awsdocs/amazon-personalize-developer-guide/doc_source/customizing-solution-config.md

   --recipe-arn recipe arn
 ```

-The solution Amazon Resource Number \(ARN\) is displayed, for example:
+The solution Amazon Resource Name \(ARN\) is displayed, for example:

 ```
 {